ociu/sphinx-traceability-extension/doc/design.rst

     documentation part.
 This argument is allowed to have spaces.
 The caption is stored in the `TraceableItem` object.

-.. item:: DESIGN-CONTENT Conten of documentation part
+.. item:: DESIGN-CONTENT Content of documentation part
     :depends_on: DESIGN-ITEMIZE

     The content of the `item` directive is used as the content of the documentation part.